 Another aspect of the computer world is how much information we can receive at the swipe of a finger and a verbal request.
 This has been an amazing boon to society, until marketing kicked in.
 Now for every article we find interesting there are multiple banner ads for “12 pack washboard abs”, “46 things not to eat before walking” and “How I lost 30lbs in 2 days eating nothing but this special plant!”.
 Sure, those are exaggerations – mostly – but the point is clear.
 Misinformation and the sales push is rampant in the fitness and health industry.
 Commercials that used to only dwell in the darkness of late night infomercials is now splashed across our screen in bright colours with attractive, smiling young people -(seriously, everyone in this ‘world’ that is fit seems to be between the ages of 20 and 25, affluent and with oodles of free time to workout in a gym with a 50/50 ratio of windows with an amazing view of a mountain vista and floor to ceiling mirrors)- in great physical shape with their pearly whites and perfectly coifed hair.
 There also seems to be a barrier between strong and scientifically backed fitness information and this tsunami of sales garbage aimed at nothing more than your cash.

 I am of the belief that people understand they are not in the best shape.
 People are smart.
 The main issue seems to be a question of seeking out and gaining access to the proper fitness information.
 If you don’t have a fitness background or education how can you tell good information from spurious trash?
 The other benefit of the Internet is its reduction in barriers to entry.
 Anyone can build and host a website, usually within a day.
+There is a wide variety of free website builder software, so it’s no surprise that building a website is much easier than before.
 The trick is, how to engage with people in a way that doesn’t seem dry, formal and overly scientific.
 Stereotypically, when we think “scientist”, we immediately picture a lab coat, glasses, a pocket protector and ugly but sensible footwear choices.
 This image is hardly the best to compete with the afore-mentioned shiny smiles and hairstyles.

 This is the battleground of the fitness industry today.